kalliste/seL4-c89/C89-PROJECT.md

         it is referenced.
 - [x] Silence the strict C90 warnings in `arch/x86/kernel/cmdline.c` so the pedantic build no longer reports the unused command-line parsing helpers.
+- [ ] Rework the LAPIC IPI helpers in `src/arch/x86/kernel/xapic.c` so they
+  populate named temporaries instead of subscripting compound literals, letting the pedantic C90 build proceed past the new blocker.
 - Continue iterating on the remaining compilation blockers (assembly helpers, missing returns, etc.) surfaced by the latest build.